davynyakinyua/cv-application/README.md

+# Online Resume Builder

+This is an online resume builder application built with React.
+Users can input their personal data into a web form to generate a professional resume.

+## Live Demo

+You can try out the application here:

+## Features

+- User-friendly interface for easy data input
+- Ability to update and revise information easily
+- Simple, clean layout for the resume

+## Technologies Used
+- HTML
+- CSS
+- JAVASCRIPT
+- REACT
+- VITE

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.